KatieFish/xylose_optimization_project/scripts/README.txt

 Scripts:

-Processing_xylose_MSA_tsvs-KJF-spring2021.R - R script that reads in a multiple sequence file (fasta file) and converts to a dataframe in R in which rows are seqeunces and columns are base positions of sequene.
+convert_MSA_to_matrices.R- - R script that reads in a multiple sequence file (fasta file) and converts to a dataframe in R in which rows are seqeunces and columns are base positions of sequene.
 Gaps are converted to NAs.

-Processing_xylose_MSA_tsvs.R - older version of above script.
-Difference is in how sequence names are processed.
-Use newer version.
+Processing_xylose_MSA_tsvs-KJF-spring2021.R - contains almost all the CO pipeline code.
+PIC code is found in .Rmd file above.

+Processing_xylose_MSA_tsvs.R -Use newer version.

 Pull_out_subgroup_cds_from_orffidner.sh - script I wrote to pull out the corresponding coding sequences from orfFinder annotations.